 Assigning IDs to Buildings

-Beyond identifiers for your students, the other identifier that needs teacher’s attention is the Building ID.
-The reason that this is so important is that all the data that the students collect needs be tied back to a particular building.
+Beyond identifiers for your students, the other identifier that needs attention is the Building ID.
+This is important because all the needs to be tied back to a particular building.
 The Building ID is what makes that connection.
 Here is what you need to know about adding new buildings.

-if you and your students want to look at differences between taps within a building (for example, between filtered water in the kitchen and unfiltered tap in a laundry room or between new and old parts of the buiding), you will need to create additional Tap IDs for the building.
+If you and your students want to look at the differences between taps within a building, you will need to create additional Tap IDs for the building.
 It is easy — here is how to do it.

 Collecting the Actual Water Data